rafay99-epic/EQUIPOS-DE-CONTRCION/README.md

 By following these steps, you'll have the EQUIPOS DE CONTRCION project up and running on your local environment.
 Feel free to explore and contribute to the development of this exciting project!

+## APK File

+Explore the latest and most stable version of our project by accessing the dedicated ['apk'](https://github.com/rafay99-epic/EQUIPOS-DE-CONTRCION/tree/apk) branch.

+This branch serves as the repository for the APK file, providing you with quick and easy access to the application's installable package.
+Whether you're looking to test the latest features or ensure stability, the 'apk' branch keeps you up-to-date with the most recent releases.
+Simply navigate to the 'apk' branch to access the latest APK file directly from the main repository.

 <h2>Contact Information:</h2>
 <p>If you encounter any issues or have any questions, feel free to reach out to me.
 Here are my contact details:</p>
 <ul>